What is landholder duty?

 What are land holdings?

-Land also includes land the landholder and/or any of its linked entities have agreed to purchase but not settled at the time of the acquisition.
+Land holdings also include fixtures owned separately from the land to which they are attached, economic interests in land, and land the landholder and/or any of its linked entities have agreed to purchase but not settled at the time of the acquisition.

 What is a relevant acquisition?